sagemath/trac_to_gh/Issue 1374.md

 # Issue 1374: segfault in coercion with matrices and ints

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1374

 Original creator: craigcitro